ajayboddu-2006/RISC-V_MYTH_Program/README.md

 ### RISC-V ISA (Instruction Set Architecture)
 - Understanding the RISC-V instruction formats including R-type, I-type, S-type, B-type, U-type, and J-type
 - Implementing RISC-V assembly programs
-- Executing instructions on a simulated CPU environment
+- Executing instructions on a RISCV CPU Core written in Verilog(picorv32a)

 ### Introduction to TL-Verilog
 - Learning Transaction-Level Verilog (TL-Verilog) for efficient digital design
 - Hands-on experience with Makerchip IDE for coding and simulation
-- Implementing simple RISC-V operations in TL-Verilog
+- Implementing simple circuits in TL-Verilog

 ### Single-Cycle RISC-V CPU Core
 - Designing a basic RISC-V CPU that executes one instruction per clock cycle
-- Implementing key components:
-  - Instruction Fetch (IF)
-  - Instruction Decode (ID)
-  - Execution (EX)
-  - Memory Access (MEM)
-  - Write Back (WB)
 - Simulating the single-cycle processor using TL-Verilog

 ### Pipelined RISC-V CPU Core
 - Enhancing the single-cycle CPU into a pipelined architecture for higher efficiency
-- Dividing execution into five stages (IF, ID, EX, MEM, WB)
-- Handling data hazards, control hazards, and forwarding mechanisms
-- Implementing branch handling, register forwarding, and load-use hazard resolution
+- Simulating the Pipelined processor using TL-Verilog